-First name is pronounced AY-you-hay-nee-oh...in 2018 was voted by his peers to his first All-Star team and by the Cincinnati chapter of the Baseball Writers' Association of America the Ernie Lombardi Award as the Reds' Most Valuable Player...in 2018 was 1 of only 7 players in the Major Leagues to hit at least .283 with at least 34 HR and 104 RBI...became only the fourth player in franchise history to hit 30 HR in a season while playing primarily third base (Deron Johnson, Tony Pérez twice, Todd Frazier)...became the 18th Reds player at any position with at least 30 HR and 100 RBI in a season...is 1 of only 11 players born in Venezuela to hit at least 30 HR in a season...shares the franchise record for consecutive apps with at least 1 home run (5g, 7/23-7/27, 2018)...since RBI became an official statistic in 1920, is the only Reds third baseman ever to record at least 8 HR and 29 RBI in a calendar month (May 2018, 8 HR, 29 RBI)...in 2017 received the Joe Nuxhall Good Guy Award in voting of the local chapter of the BBWAA...in 2015 led the Reds in starts at SS and in each of the last 3 seasons (2016-2018) led the club in starts at 3B. .in 2012 and 2013 was an MiLB.com Tigers Org All-Star...in 2012 was a Midwest League All-Star, West Michigan's Player of the Year, MWL Player of the Week for 5/28-6/3 and the Tigers' Minor League Player of the Month for June...won an MiLB.com Gold Glove Award...following the 2018 season participated in MLB's Japan All-Star Series with Nippon Professional Baseball.
+First name is pronounced AY-you-hay-nee-oh...Is a 2018 National League All-Star...In voting of the Cincinnati chapter of the BBWAA, in each of the last two seasons received the Ernie Lombardi Award as the Reds' Most Valuable Player...was a unanimous selection in 2019...Was the National League's Player of the Month for September 2019...Suárez and Cooperstown Hall of Famer Tony Pérez are the only third basemen in club history with at least 25 HR in three seasons and the only third basemen in club history with at least 30 HR in two seasons..In 2019 established records for home runs in a season by a player from Venezuela and by a National League third baseman (49), received the Luis Aparicio Award as Major League Baseball's best player from Venezuela, was the Reds' nominee for the Hank Aaron Award given to the outstanding offensive player in the National League and received four votes for the BBWAA's NL Most Valuable Player Award...In 2019 established franchise records for HR in the first inning (15) and for HR after the All-Star break (29)...Shares the franchise record for consecutive apps with at least one home run (5g, 7/23-7/27, 2018)...In 2018 was one of only seven players in the Major Leagues to hit at least .283 with at least 34 HR and 104 RBI (J.D.
+Martinez, Christian Yelich, Nolan Arenado, Manny Machado, Trevor Story, Javier Báez)...Since RBI became an official statistic in 1920, is the only Reds third baseman ever to record at least eight HR and 29 RBI in a calendar month (May 2018, 8 HR, 29 RBI)...In 2017 received the Joe Nuxhall Good Guy Award in voting of the local chapter of the BBWAA...In 2015 led the Reds in starts at SS and in each of the last four seasons (2016-2019) led the club in starts at 3B. ..In 2012 and 2013 was an MiLB.com Tigers Organizational All-Star...In 2012 was a Midwest League All-Star, West Michigan's Player of the Year, MWL Player of the Week for 5/28-6/3 and the Tigers' Minor League Player of the Month for June...won an MiLB.com Gold Glove Award...Following the 2018 season participated in MLB's Japan All-Star Series with Nippon Professional Baseball.

 Was voted by his peers to his first All-Star team and by the local chapter of the BBWAA the Ernie Lombardi Award as the Reds' Most Valuable Player...received two 10th-place votes from the BBWAA for the National League's Most Valuable Player Award...was 1 of only 7 players in the Major Leagues to hit at least .283 with at least 34 HR and 104 RBI (J.D.
 Martinez, Christian Yelich, Nolan Arenado, Manny Machado, Trevor Story, Javier Báez)...is 1 of only 4 third basemen in Reds history to produce at least 30 HR in a season (Todd Frazier, Tony Pérez twice, Deron Johnson)...was a finalist for the Louisville Slugger Silver Slugger Award...among National League third basemen ranked second in HR and RBI; third in hits, slugging and extra-base hits; and fourth in BA and on-base percentage...despite missing 16 games in April with a fractured right thumb ranked among the overall National League leaders in RBI (6th), HR (T7th), slugging percentage (8th, .526), OPS (10th, .892), BA vs LHP (9th, .320), RBI ratio (2nd, 5.1ab) and HR ratio (2nd, 15.5ab)...from 4/9-4/25 was disabled with a fractured right thumb...suffered the injury on 4/8 at Pit, when he was hit by a Jameson Taillon pitch...missed 16 games (3-13)...led the team in HR, RBI, slugging percentage (.526) and OPS (.892)...led the team in starts batting fifth in the order (54gs) but also hit second (8gs), third (7gs) and fourth (72gs)...established career highs in batting average, hits, HR, RBI, slugging percentage, OPS, total bases (277) and extra-base hits (58)...from 7/23-7/27 homered in 5 straight apps to tie the club record for consecutive games with a HR (8th player)...only Kendrys Morales (7g) and Matt Carpenter (6g) had longer home run streaks in the Major Leagues in 2018...was 1 of only 10 players in the Major Leagues to produce at least three 10-game hitting streaks (13g, 13g, 10g)...his career-high 13-game hitting streaks (6/8-6/23, 6/27-7/10) were the longest by any Reds batter in 2018...became only the third Reds batter since 2000 with at least 70 RBI (71) prior to the All-Star break, joining Ken Griffey Jr. in 2000 (72) and Brandon Phillips in 2013 (74)...in May led the Major Leagues in RBI (29) while ranking T3rd in both extra-base hits (15) and HR (8)...since RBI became an official statistic in 1920, is the only Reds third baseman ever to record at least 8 HR and 29 RBI in a calendar month...tied the franchise record for most RBI by a Reds player in his first 20 apps of a season (25)...played in his 20th game on 5/8 vs NYM and produced 4 RBI to give him 25...George Crowe (1958), Vada Pinson (1962) and Ken Griffey Jr. (2006) each produced 25 RBI in his first 20 games of those respective seasons...in the 9-game homestand from 4/30-5/9, became the first Reds batter to produce 15 RBI in a homestand since Jay Bruce had 15 RBI in 7 games from 8/8-8/14, 2011...in those 9 apps vs the Brewers, Marlins and Mets at Great American Ball Park, he hit .313 (3 2b, 3hr, .688slg, .395obp)...in the 14-3 loss on 4/6 vs Pit started at 3B but moved to SS in the eighth inning...was his first appearance at SS since 8/20/17, when he made his only appearance of that season at that position...finished the 2018 season with 3 apps at SS, including a start on 8/21 at Mil...is his only start at SS since 4/14/16 at Cubs...on 4/1 vs Wsh made the 500th appearance of his career...hit the second of the team-record 11 grand slams (5/24 vs Pit off Ivan Nova)...was his third career grand slam...between his 32nd and 33rd HR (solo HR off Alex Wood on 9/10 vs LAD, 2-run HR off Nick Kingham on 9/28 vs Pit), went 13 apps and 49 at bats, both season highs, without a home run or RBI...finished the season with 2 HR in his last 3 apps...following the season participated in MLB's Japan All-Star Series with Nippon Professional Baseball.